Information Architecture in Practice

 @ 12 to 1 PM Eastern

-The Sensemaker's Guide to Controlled Vocabularies
+The Sensemaker’s Guide to Taxonomies

 Chapter Release